lynnliu030/berkeley-os-prelim/cluster_computing/README.md

 * Unlike virtual machines, containers share the host system’s kernel, rather than needing their own operating system.
 * Mechanisms: kernel featurers like namespace and cgroups
     *  Namespacing: isolates process trees, networking user IDs, and mounts
     *  Cgroups: limit and prioritize CPU, memory, block I/Os, and network resources
+*  Used in microservices

+## Virtualization v.s Containers
+Instead of virtualizing the underlying hardware, containers virtualize the operating system (typically Linux) so each individual container contains only the application and its libraries and dependencies.
+The absence of the guest OS is why containers are so lightweight and, thus, fast and portable.

+LightVM paper discusses the trade-offs between containers and VMs.